ROS-Aerial/community/README.md

 ### Membership, Roles and Organization Management

-Since the aerial ros working group is community driven, it will not follow the official guidelines.
+Since the ROS Aerial working group is community-driven, it will not follow the official guidelines.
 Currently of now we just have the following roles:
 - Facilitators/Leads: Organize and moderating meetings.
 Setup facilitation of the subcommittees
 - Members: Joining the meetings, participate with discussions.
 Although not necessary to be a member, they can also propose and/or join subcommitteers